-- Offer a no risk, iron-clad, no questions asked, guarantee.
-If a client is dissatisfied you are most likely to do whatever it takes anyway to make them happy.
+- Offer a no-risk, iron-clad, and no questions asked guarantee.
+If a client is dissatisfied, you are most likely to do whatever it takes to make them happy.
 So why not tell them that upfront and use it to your advantage by making it a no-brainer to buy from you.

-Bottom line… make it real easy to say “Yes” and make them feel that they’d be crazy to do business with anyone else but you!
+Bottom line – make it easy to say “Yes” and make them feel that they’d be crazy to do business with anyone else but you!

-⑫ Have a Means to Capture a Visitor’s Contact Information
+⑫ Have the Means to Capture a Visitor’s Contact Information

-This is probably one of the most overlooked or improperly used goldmines of having a website.
+Lead Generation is probably the most overlooked or improperly implemented goldmines of having a website.

-Whether you already have a website or, are looking to create one for your business sometime in the future, you should always be looking for ways to get the most value out of it… Milk it for everything it’s worth!
+Whether you already have a website or are looking to create one for your business sometime in the future, you should always look for ways to get the most value out of it.
+So milk your site for everything it’s worth!

 The idea here is to give your visitor something of VALUE for FREE in exchange for the right to market to them going forward.

-Keep in mind, you should be trying to build or solidify a relationship here with your visitors, not sell them; so this free giveaway must be value driven not sales pitch driven.
+Keep in mind that you should be trying to build or solidify a relationship with your visitors, not sell them, so this free giveaway must be value-driven, not sales-pitch-driven.

 ⑬ Take a What’s In It for Me (WIIFM) Approach

-This is the mindset of website visitors… period.
 What’s in it for me?
+This is the mindset of website visitors – period.
 And if they can’t clearly and quickly see that, they’re gone!
 Maybe even for good.

-So the focus of your website, and this is key, is that it must be all about your visitor.
+So the focus of your website, which is crucial, must be all about your visitor.
 Identify with them.
-Make them feel that you clearly understand them and their needs and can solve their problems and make their life wonderful.
+Make them feel that you clearly understand them and their needs.
+Provide that warm and fuzzy feeling that you can solve their problems and make life wonderful.

 For the most part, website visitors don’t care how great you are.
-What they care about is how you can make them great!
+Instead, what they care about is how you can make them great!

-And a key way to approach this is to make your website benefit-driven not feature-driven.
+And a fundamental way to approach this is to make your website benefit-driven, not feature-driven.
 The features of your products or services are not nearly as significant as the benefits that those features provide.

-For example, people don’t buy a drill just to buy a drill; they buy a drill because they desire the holes it makes (the holes being one of the benefits that the drill provides).
-Most don’t care if it’s made out of a space-age alloy material.
-They do care that it is so lightweight that it allows them to easily work for longer durations without their arms and shoulders getting tired.
-Or, that they can drop it off of an 8-foot ladder without worrying about it breaking.
-Regardless, if these benefits are the direct result of the “space-age alloy material” or the feature as we call it; these are trigger points that stimulate people to buy and hit clearly on the concept of WIIFM.
+For example, people don’t buy a drill just to buy a drill; they buy a drill because they desire the holes it makes (one of the drill’s benefits).
+Most don’t care if the drill is made out of a space-age alloy material.
+However, they do care that it is so lightweight that it allows them to easily work for longer durations without their arms and shoulders getting tired.
+Or that they can drop it off of an 8-foot ladder without worrying about it breaking.
+Regardless, if these benefits are the direct result of the “space-age alloy material” or the feature as we call it, these trigger points stimulate people to buy and hit clearly on the concept of WIIFM.

 ⑭ Provide Value and Content

-The whole idea behind providing consistent content and value is using it as a means to build a relationship with your visitor – a bond so to speak.
+The whole idea behind providing consistent content and value is using it to build a relationship with your visitor – a bond, so to speak.